-The safe recruitment of staff is the first step to safeguarding and promoting the welfare of children and young people in education.
-The Trust is committed to safeguarding and promoting the welfare of the pupils in its care and expects all staff and volunteers to share this commitment.
+The safe recruitment of staff is the first step to safeguarding and promoting the welfare of our children at St John's.
+We are committed to safeguarding and promoting the welfare of the pupils in our care and we expect all staff and volunteers to share this commitment.

-Scope and Objectives
+2. Scope and Objectives